-Total of 30 credit hours
+A total of 30 credit hours:

 - At least 22 of the 30 hours must be graduate-level courses.
 400-level courses from the Department of Geological Sciences that can be taken for graduate credit are listed in Appendix 6.
-500-700-level Geology courses and lower-level courses from other departments that count toward graduate credit can be found in the University Graduate School Academic Bulletin (see the section entitled Graduate Credit-General in the Academic Regulations section of the University Graduate School Academic Bulletin). - 12 of the 22 hours must be from the Department of Geological Sciences. - A minimum of 3 credits of G810 (research credits) are required; a maximum of 8 credits of G810 can be applied toward the degree. - At least three 3-credit hour courses of 500 level or above must be taken from the Department of Geological Sciences. - Selection of courses must be approved by the primary advisor in consultation with the student's research committee.
+500-700-level Geology courses and lower-level courses from other departments that count toward graduate credit can be found in the University Graduate School Academic Bulletin (http://bulletins.iu.edu/iu/gradschool/2014-2015/index.shtml; see the section entitled Graduate Credit General in the Academic Regulations section of the University Graduate School Academic Bulletin). - 12 of the 22 hours must be from the Department of Geological Sciences. - A minimum of 3 credits of G810 (research credits) are required; a maximum of 8 credits of G810 can be applied toward the degree. - At least three 3-credit hour courses of 500-level or above must be taken from the Department of Geological Sciences. - Selection of courses must be approved by the primary advisor in consultation with the student's research committee.

-Transfer of credit - up to 8 credit hours of graduate classes can be transferred from another institution, provided the classes meet the requirements of equivalency of graduate classes offered at IU and a grade of 'B' or higher was achieved.
+Transfer of credit: Up to 8 credit hours of graduate classes can be transferred from another institution, provided the classes meet the requirements of equivalency of graduate classes offered at IU and a grade of 'B' or higher was achieved.
 Pass/Fail or 'S' graded classes cannot be transferred.
-Requests for transfer of credit hours originate with the student and advisor, then Graduate Committee.
-Students will be required to highlight on a copy of their transcripts the specific courses they request for transfer and bring the transcript to the Graduate Office GY 127.
-Transfers have to be approved by the University Graduate School and courses must have been completed within 5 calendar years prior to awarding of the Masters degree
+Requests for transfer of credit hours originate with the student and advisor.
+Students are required to highlight on a copy of their transcripts the specific courses they request for transfer and submit the transcript to the Graduate Office GY107.
+Transfers require approval by the University Graduate School and courses must have been completed within 5 calendar years prior to awarding the Masters degree.

-Minimum Grade Point Average - All Masters students must maintain a 3.0 (B) grade point average Students with a GPA less than 3.0 can be placed on academic probation until the student's GPA increases to above 3.0.
-While on academic probation, the student cannot be supported as an Al, RA, or Fellow.
-If the GPA does not reach 3.0 in two semesters of probation, this will lead to dismissal from the the graduate program.
+Minimum Grade Point Average: All Masters students must maintain a 3.0 (B) grade point average.
+Students with a GPA less than 3.0 can be placed on academic probation until the student's GPA increases to above 3.0.
+While on academic probation, the student cannot be supported as an AI, RA, or Fellow.
+If the GPA does not reach 3.0 after two semesters of probation, the student will be dismissed from the graduate program.

-Primary Advisor - an advisor (and co-advisor if necessary; see above) should be selected no later than March 1st of the first year in the degree program.
+Primary Advisor: An advisor (and co-advisor if necessary; see page 4) should be chosen during the first semester and no later than March 1 of the first year in the degree program.

-Research Committee - A three-person research committee must be formed for each Masters student, consisting of the primary advisor and two other members.
-Two of the members of this committee must be graduate faculty in the department (see page 3).
-The composition of the research committee and signatures from each of the members must be filed with the Departmental Graduate Office by April 1st of the first year of the degree program.
-Any change must be communicated immediately to the Graduate Office.
+Research Committee: A three-person research committee must be formed for each Masters student, consisting of the primary advisor and two other members.
+Two of the members of this committee must be graduate faculty of the Department (see page 4).
+The composition of the research committee and signatures from each of the members must be filed with the Departmental Graduate Office by March 1 of the first year of the degree program.
+Any change in committee membership must be communicated immediately to the Graduate Office.

-Completion of written thesis - The thesis should be prepared in a form that is essentially ready to submit for publication in an appropriate journal(s).
-Publication of results is strongly encouraged but not required.
+Completion of Written Thesis: The thesis should be prepared in a form that is essentially ready to submit for publication in an appropriate journal(s).
+Publication and public presentation of research results is strongly encouraged but not required.
 The format of the thesis must conform to the University's official policy on the production of theses (Appendix 4).

-Timeframe - Master's Degrees must be completed within five years of enrollment, or six years for Dual Masters degrees.
-Students who exceed this time frame must revalidate coursework.
+Timeframe: Master's degrees must be completed within five years of enrollment, or six years for Dual Masters degrees.
+Students who exceed this time frame must revalidate their coursework.